WellWired Journal

 How to start using Gemini

-You can use Gemini through Google's website or app.
+You can use Gemini through Google's website or app at gemini.google.com.
+It's free to try without installing anything.
 You type a question, press enter, and it replies.

 If the answer is too long, ask it to make it shorter.
 If it's too technical, ask for a simpler version.